 - Wall mounting hardware and door locking key included.

-- Standard off the shelf industrial parts (no special/proprietary parts) and published wiring diagrams to ensure easy long term serviceability.
+- Open source design using standard off the shelf industrial parts (no special/proprietary parts) and published wiring diagrams to ensure easy long term serviceability.
+Designed to be used a lifetime as parts will always be available.

 For more information on the usage of the control panel, see our Brew Day: Step by Step article.